Megaron: Structure

 Rectilinear halls were a characteristic theme of ancient Greek architecture.
 The Mycenaean megaron originated and evolved from the megaroid, or large hall-centered rectangular building, of mainland Greece dating back to the Late Neolithic and Early Bronze Age.
 Furthermore, it served as the architectural precursor to the Greek temples of the Archaic and Classical periods.
-With respect to its structural layout, the megaron includes a columned entrance, a pronaos and a central naos (cella) with early versions of it having one of many roof types (i.e., pitched, flat, barrel).
+With respect to its structural layout, the megaron includes a columned entrance, a pronaos and a central naos ("cella") with early versions of it having one of many roof types (i.e., pitched, flat, barrel).
 The roof, specifically, was supported by wooden beams and since the aforesaid roof types are always destroyed in the remnants of the early megaron, the definite roof type is unknown.
 The floor was made of patterned concrete and covered in carpet.
-The walls, constructed out of mud brick, were decorated with fresco paintings.
+The walls, constructed out of mudbrick, were decorated with fresco paintings.
 There were wood-ornamented metal doors, often two-leaved, and footbaths were also used in the megaron as attested in Homer's Odyssey where Odysseus's feet were washed by Eurycleia.
 The proportions involving a larger length than width are similar structurally to early Doric temples.

-Construction Techniques
+Construction techniques

 Wattle-and-Daub and Pisé

 The construction of the megaron style structure differs depending on the location and the specific example.
-Recent excavations of the small town of Karataş Turkey has led to the discovery of structural evidence that survived the ages, allowing archeologists and scholars to piece together theories as to how they were created.
-Some of the most prominent theories to come from this unearthing are the “Wattle-and-Daub” and “Pisé” construction techniques.
+Recent excavations of the small town of Karataş, Turkey, has led to the discovery of structural evidence that survived the ages, allowing archeologists and scholars to piece together theories as to how they were created.
+Some of the most prominent theories to come from this unearthing are the "Wattle-and-Daub" and "Pisé" construction techniques.
 In the ancient remains of the Karataş houses, archeologists analyzed the surviving foundations and walls of the megaron framework and observed that within each brick foundation were tightly packed tree saplings.
 The mudbrick surrounding these saplings provided for a dense and well taught structural foundation in which the megaron could be assembled.
 In other instances, the inner wood-work of the foundation was held in place with soil and rock, rather than mudbrick.
-Archeologist are unsure whether to call this a pure “Wattle-and-Daub” technique, or rather Pisé, as there is no indication that the inner saplings were woven together in order to help keep the wall's shape, or if the walls were rather held together by the surrounding mud, as done in typical Pisé fashion.
+Archeologist are unsure whether to call this a pure "Wattle-and-Daub" technique, or rather Pisé, as there is no indication that the inner saplings were woven together in order to help keep the wall's shape, or if the walls were rather held together by the surrounding mud, as done in typical Pisé fashion.